sql-kmp/SQL-Toolbox/MSSQL/SQLServerPreInstallationChecklist.md

     Test-ADServiceAccount <gMSA>
     ```

-    ⚠The gMSA does not need to be a local administrator.
+    ⚠ The gMSA does not need to be a local administrator.
 Setup will automatically grant least privileges required.

 - [ ] Design backup strategy and HA/DR related to RPO and RTO.